Azure/azure-functions-on-container-apps/Prerequisite - Create Function App on Container Apps .md

 # Prerequisites: Create Azure Functions on Azure Container Apps

-This article shows you how to provision the required Azure resources to host Azure Functions on Azure Container Apps.
+This article guides you through setting up the essential Azure resources needed to host Azure Functions on Azure Container Apps.
+You'll create an Azure Container Apps Environment (which provides the compute infrastructure) and an Azure Storage Account (required for function triggers and logging).

 ## Prerequisites